frank-zago/isp55e0/README.md

   - a CH32F103C8T6 with a bootloader version 2.5.0
   - a CH32V103C8T6 with a bootloader version 2.6.0
   - a CH32V203G8R6 with a bootloader version 2.6.0
+  - a CH32V307VCT6 with a bootloader version 2.9.0

 Build